alifirhas/cmdk-revision/src/503-519/512-Double-standard.md

 "But Auriel rarely appears in front of the world, doesn't she?"
 Roy said with a smile "The same is true for you, although you are also a human now, but you are still an angel in your bones, so you may not be too Understand the minds of human beings, they will hold a skeptical attitude towards people or things they have not seen.
 Even if Auriel's negative vote at the time helped them, they would not care, but you appeared to them.
 Archangel in front of them, they will pour all their gratitude on you."

-"They will think that in the entire high heaven, only you care about the life and death of human beings.
+"They will think that in the entire High Heaven, only you care about the life and death of human beings.
 As for the other archangels, they are either indifferent to human beings, or they are hostile to human beings...
 Don't doubt, that's what they think!"

 "...So, my disappearance will cause the relationship between the Nephalem and the High Heavens to deteriorate, isn't that so?"
 Tyrael said in a dejected manner.